 Read the reviews

-If you are shopping for an apartment in the Los Angeles area, it is important to determine if your potential landlord is a slumlord.
+If you are shopping for an apartment in the Los Angeles area, it is crucial that you do everything you can to avoid slumlords.
 Sometimes, it can take a while before you experience the truth of the situation.
 If this happens, and you find yourself living in an apartment operated by a slumlord, keep in mind that you have certain legal rights and you can fight back.